Radava

 Radava (Rendve) is a village and municipality in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1237.

 Geography

-The municipality lies at an altitude of 151 meters and covers an area of 7.599 km².
+The municipality lies at an altitude of 151 meters and covers an area of 7.599 km2.
 It has a population of about 850 people.

+Population

 Ethnicity

 The population is nearly 100% Slovak.

 Facilities

 The village has a small public library, a gym and a football pitch.